griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 Throughout this section we've explored quite a bit about Griptape Tools.
 We learned how to import and use them, how they're structured, and what `methods` and `activities` are.
 You understand `schemas` and how they allow you to pass parameters to various `methods`.

-Before continuing, let's look at our app in it's current state where you can chat with the agent and ask important questions, like how much time you have before my birthday (April 3rd).
+Before continuing, let's look at our app in its current state where you can chat with the agent and ask important questions, like how much time you have before my birthday (April 3rd).

 ```python title="app.py" linenums="1"